 All photography by Jamie Ferguson.

 We are teaming up with some amazing partners who will be supporting our work experience programme and more...
 Explore them here.

 We are also working with Southwark Council.

 This group of creatives and professionals will be growing by the day so please connect with us if you would like to get involved as a partner: firstname.lastname@example.org

 We appreciate that the bracelets may not be accessible for everyone.
-If you wish to support the programme we have also created a few donation products.
-These donations will go directly to the young people who participate in our programme in the form of future training and equipment.
+If you wish to support the programme you can also donate here.
+Any donations will go directly to the young people who participate in our programme in the form of future training and equipment.